Musings on Life, Episode 1

 So what am I doing to try to connect to the world?
 I'm being a jerk.

-along with the songs (even classical)).
+I am one of those people who loves to drive with the windows down, and I think a large part of that is to blast my music out the windows.
+Really loudly.
+(Also, I sing along, but that is less to expose the world to my lovely (ha!) voice and more because I love to sing along with the songs (even classical)).
 I do this with any music I happen to be listening to, so the people on the street and in the surrounding cars may be subjected to classical, eighties, anime, or the really random amount of music that I have managed to become attached to through the years.
 I have never found a genre of music that I absolutely did not like.
 Not country, there is some country that I like.
 Not rap, because even if I don't listen to any completely rap artist, I am quite attached to Linkin Park and they have a fair bit of rap.
 More often than not the music will have words, because, as I've said, I love to sing along and it's a tad more satisfying with words to the songs than with classical music (or anime, where most of the words are Japanese, so I don't really know them).

 Now, I myself think I have pretty good taste in music, but I would, wouldn't I?
 And I'm certainly not trying to be malicious with my music-blasting.
 Mostly, I like to think that I am maybe bringing a little culture into people's lives (if I happen to be rocking out to Mozart or Bach or Tchaikovsky), or introducing them to some music they hadn't listened to before and will spend years trying to track down on the internet.
 See there?
 New music and an adventure and a story to tell your kids and/or nephews/nieces and/or just your friends.